DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 Argument of type '"automatic"' is not assignable to parameter of type 'Options | "auto"'.
 ```

-There’s one more kind of literal type: **boolean literals**.
+There's one more kind of literal type: **boolean literals**.
 There are only two boolean literal types, and as you might guess, they are the types `true` and `false`.
 The type `boolean` itself is actually just an alias for the union `true | false`.

 ### Literal Inference